olinlibrary/library-website/_posts/2018-1-17-adding_policy_and_pages.md

 layout: post
 title:  Adding Markdown Policy and Pages
 date:   2017-10-02 13:27:28 -0400
+toc: true
 categories:
 ---

 ## Context

 This tutorial assumes you've written a Markown document that you'd like to formally add to website.
 You can brush up on [your Markdown here](/blog/writing_in_markdown/).

 Posting a Markdown document this way will give it a title & direct link in the Footer, no other location.

 We'll be putting the document in one of the Footer Categories: **About Us**, **Library Guides**, **Olin Workshop on the Library** and **Policies & Practices**  Each of these Footer Categories has its own folder.
 Save your document to the appropriate folder.

 > When titling your documents, try to the current naming convention, which is **The_Document_Title.md**